racksync/hass-addons-n8n/n8n-nightly/README.md

 | 🌐 API Freedom | Connect to any service with an API endpoint |
 | 🚀 Real-time Processing | Execute workflows flowlessly with webhook triggers |
 | 🛡️ Authentication | Protected by Home Assistant's authentication and ingress system |

+# Workflows and Credentials Migration

+If you want to pre-load workflows and credentials into n8n when the add-on is started for the first time, simply place your files in the following directories **before starting the add-on**:

+- Workflows: `/config/n8n/workflows/`
+- Credentials: `/config/n8n/credentials/`

+> Tip: For security, make sure to remove sensitive files from these directories after import if you do not want them to persist in plain text.